p) Provisions (other than for employee benefits)

 (c) Financial guarantee

 The Company provides financial guarantees to banks in respect of credit facilities availed by the subsidiaries from banks to cover the loss on the credit extended to subsidiaries.
 The Company manages and controls credit risk by setting limits on the amount of risk it is willing to accept for individual entities within the group, and by monitoring exposures in relation to such limits.
 It is the responsibility of the Board of directors to review and manage credit risk.
 The Company has assessed the credit risk associated with its financial guarantee contracts for allowance for Expected Credit Loss (ECL) as at the year end.
-The Company makes use of various reasonable supportive forwardlooking parameters which are both qualitative as well as quantitative while determining the change in credit risk and the probability of default.
-The Company's maximum exposure relating to financial guarantees as on 31 March 2024 is ' 300.00 (31 March 2023: ' 650.00).
+The Company makes use of various reasonable supportive forward¬ looking parameters which are both qualitative as well as quantitative while determining the change in credit risk and the probability of default.
+The Company's maximum exposure relating to financial guarantees as on 31 March 2025 is ' Nil million (31 March 2024: ' 300 million).
 Considering the creditworthiness of entities within the group in respect of which financial guarantees have been given to banks, the management believes that the subsidiaries have a low risk of default and do not have any amounts past due.
-Accordingly, no allowance for expected credit loss needs to be recognized as at year end.
+Accordingly, no allowance for expected credit loss needs to be recognised as at year end.

 (iv) Excessive risk concentration